 Reality: If you think you’re better off not wearing hearing aids to avoid looking and acting like an “old person,” think again!
 The fact is, hearing loss is far more noticeable than hearing aids.
 Without hearing aids, you’ll likely respond incorrectly or appear to not be paying attention during conversations.
 But it’s easy to avoid this kind of miscommunication: If you need hearing aids, just get them!

 Myth: Only people with severe hearing loss need hearing aids.

 Reality: Hearing loss is often a slowly progressive condition.
 Like any other health issue, early intervention is key.
 Even if you have a mild hearing loss, your lifestyle and communication can be impacted.
 The sooner you act on hearing loss, the better chance you have for your brain to retrain itself how to manage and discern sounds.
 The longer you wait to address hearing loss, the harder it is to adjust and “relearn” how to hear again.

 Myth: Hearing aids are too expensive

 Reality: In a perfect world, cost wouldn’t be an issue, but like many other products on the market, hearing aids have different price points as well.
 There are several levels of hearing aid technology and your audiologist can offer advice on which would work best for you.
 While many people fall into the entry- to mid-level range for price and technology, if you have a particularly busy lifestyle with high communication needs at work, school, or social events, then premium technology may be recommended.
 Although premium hearing aids have a higher price point, CHS does its utmost to keep fees as reasonable as possible.
-In addition, CHS frequently offers hearing aid sales and its Sound Rewards and Sound Umbrella service programs help keep maintenance and care costs affordable.
+In addition, CHS frequently offers hearing aid sales and its Sound Rewards program help keep maintenance and care costs affordable.

 Myth: If I get a hearing aid, it will just end up “in the drawer”- like everyone else’s